BREXIT | WHERE ARE WE NOW?

 EU Trade Marks (EUTMs) & Registered Community Designs (RCDs)

-EUTM and RCD registrations will be cloned into comparable UK registrations – either on exit day, or at the end of the transition period, as applicable.
+On exit day, EUTM and RCD registrations will be cloned into comparable UK registrations .
 These comparable registrations will retain the same filing, priority and/ or seniority dates as the corresponding EU rights.
 The process will be automatic and without cost.

-Pending EUTMs and RCDs will not automatically be cloned; applicants will have 9 months – either from exit, or from the end of the transition period, as applicable – to file new UK national applications, in order to retain the same filing, priority and/ or seniority dates.
+Pending EUTMs and RCDs will not automatically be cloned; applicants will have 9 months from exit day to file new UK national applications, in order to retain the same filing, priority and/ or seniority dates.
 The usual official fees will apply and applications will need to go through the UKIPO’s examination process.

 Comparable UK rights will be wholly independent of, and capable of being assigned separately from, the corresponding EU rights.